mingu6/FilterDDP.jl/README.md

 4. Run one of the experiments from the paper from the Julia REPL, e.g., `include("concar.jl")`.

-See `src/options.jl` for full list of solver options which can be modified to improve the convergence performance of IPDDP2.
+See `src/options.jl` for full list of solver options which can be modified to improve the convergence performance of FilterDDP.